NanniCandido/risk-management-methodology/README.md

 TCE-RS lacked a formal risk management framework and needed to roll out ERM across ~80 departments, aligned with ISO 9001:2015, within one year.

 **Task:**
-Co-lead the design and implementation of a lightweight, accessible risk methodology to build a risk-aware culture and improve process resilience.
+Co-led the design and implementation of a lightweight, accessible risk methodology to build a risk-aware culture and improve process resilience.

 **Action:**
 - Conducted benchmarking visits to institutions with mature ERM practices.